apache/kylin/website/_dev/dev_env.md

 In IDE, launch `org.apache.kylin.rest.DebugTomcat` with working directory set to the /server folder.
 (By default Kylin server will listen on 7070 port; If you want to use another port, please specify it as a parameter when run `DebugTomcat)

-Check Kylin Web available at http://localhost:7070/kylin (user:ADMIN,password:KYLIN)
+Check Kylin Web at `http://localhost:7070/kylin` (user:ADMIN, password:KYLIN)

-For IntelliJ IDEA users, need modify "server/kylin-server.iml" file, replace all "PROVIDED" to "COMPILE", otherwise an "java.lang.NoClassDefFoundError: org/apache/catalina/LifecycleListener" error may be thrown;
+For IntelliJ IDEA users, need modify "server/kylin-server.iml" file, replace all "PROVIDED" to "COMPILE", otherwise an "java.lang.NoClassDefFoundError: org/apache/catalina/LifecycleListener" error may be thrown.

 ## Setup IDE code formatter